Q: What are Peer Partners and Ambassadors?

 - Building Bridges Spring Social – Date TBD

-NOTE: Ambassadors are required to attend additional events; please see the Ambassador Program FAQ for more information.
+NOTE: Ambassadors may be required to attend additional events; please see the Ambassador Program FAQ for more information.

 Q: Are there any assignments associated with Building Bridges?